nginx/unit-docs/source/configuration.rst

         The default value is :samp:`application`.

     * - :samp:`home`
-      - Path to Python's `virtual environment <https://packaging.python.org/ tutorials/installing-packages/#creating-virtual-environments>`_ for the app.
+      - Path to the app's `virtual environment <https://packaging.python.org/ tutorials/installing-packages/#creating-virtual-environments>`_.
         Absolute or relative to :samp:`working_directory`.

         .. note::